manisha54/HospitalManagementSystem2/README.md

 and the examination they need to perform according to the filled up forms.

-FUTURE WORK:-
+## FUTURE WORK:-
 - Cancellation of appointment.
 - Billing after the check-ups.
-- Different Logins for patient, doctor and manager.
+- Different Logins for patient, doctor and administration.

 TEAM MEMBERS: